Parkertg/sn-theme-subtle-light/README.md

 # sn-theme-subtle-light
-Tan & lower contrast light theme for Standard Notes
+a Tan light theme for Standard Notes

 ## Installing this Theme